ToneAr/ToneAr/README.md

 ---

-Outside of work, Linux and Neovim ricing is my current addiction, but i also enjoy implementing new functionality into the Wolfram Langugae using its Resource System.
+Outside of work, Linux and Neovim ricing is my current addiction, with a side of implementing new functionality into the Wolfram Langugae using its Resource System.

 ---